d00741845/Ravature/Ravature SQL - LABS.md

 (106, 'roy', 'fish',4),
 (107, 'susie', 'cat',3);
 ```
+---
 ## Instructions: Many-To-Many Relationships
-> Creating two tables that will support a many-to-many relationship.
+* [x] Creating two tables that will support a many-to-many relationship.
->
-> Create tables to represent a link between Students and their Classes.
+* [x] Create tables to represent a link between Students and their Classes.

 ## Many-To-Many Relationships